volvo-cars/remoteperf/docs/source/tutorial_math.rst

 large scale computations we advice you to export data first and and do them in a more suitable environment.
-However, it does support a few basic operations on all objects returned by all continuous measurement functions, and if you feel some might be missing you're more than welcome to contribute by extending the existing list wrappers in  ``src/models/super.py``.
+However, it does support a few basic operations on all objects returned by all continuous measurement functions, and if you feel some might be missing you're more than welcome to contribute by extending the existing list wrappers in  ``remoteperf/models/super.py``.

 Example 1: Highest average load/usage
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. code-block:: python

-    from src.clients import ADBClient
+    from remoteperf.clients import ADBClient
-    from src.handlers import AndroidHandler
+    from remoteperf.handlers import AndroidHandler

     with ADBClient(device_id="emulator-5554") as instance:
         handler = AndroidHandler(instance)